America’s highest profile socialist not to seek reelection

 The 49-year-old, who often went head to head with companies such Amazon, in what she said was a fight higher workers and better condtions for ordinary people, said she will not a fourth term on Seattle City Council.

 Rather, she would put her focus on helping build a nationwide union movement, and help people in companies such as Seattle-based Starbucks, win the right to organise.
+Her campaign website said it would push for “rank-and-file campaign organising in our workplaces and on the streets against the bosses and their political servants”.

-“This is now the tenth year I’ve had the honour to serve as an elected representative of Seattle’s working people,” she wrote in an essay for The Stranger.
+“This is now the tenth year I’ve had the honour to serve as an elected representative of Seattle’s working people,” she wrote in an essay for The Stranger, on Thursday.

-“Workers in Seattle, through getting organized alongside my socialist City Council office, and my organization, Socialist Alternative, have won historic victories, from the $15/hour minimum wage to the Amazon Tax to landmark renters’ rights.
+“Workers in Seattle, through getting organized alongside my socialist City Council office, and my organisation, Socialist Alternative, have won historic victories, from the $15/hour minimum wage to the Amazon Tax to landmark renters’ rights.

 She added: “These victories have set a powerful example that has had a national and even international impact.”

-At an event on Thursday morning, Ms Sawant, a member of Socialist Alternative, a party that describes itself as a “Trotskyist socialist political party in the United States”, said she believed her group’s resources were better used in working to build a national union movement, than represent the constituents of Seattle’s District 3.
+At an event on Thursday morning, Ms Sawant, a member of Socialist Alternative, a party that describes itself as a “Trotskyist socialist political party in the United States”, said she believed her group’s resources were better used in working to build a national union movement, than to represent the constituents of Seattle’s District 3.

+She said by the time her current term end in December, she will have spent ten years on the council.

+“By the the time I end my term, it will be a whole decade that we would have been in office,” she said.

 Join our commenting forum